Lego stock is not available on any stock exchange and has no stock symbol because it is a privately held, family-owned business based in Denmark.

 Like Jakks Pacific, Hasbro has an alliance with Disney (DIS).
 Hasbro markets Disney’s lucrative Star Wars and Marvel toy brands.

-An interesting source of value at Hasbro is the world’s most popular board game: Monopoly.
+An interesting source of value at Hasbro is the world’s most popular board game, Monopoly.
 Hasbro has sold over 250 million Monopoly boards, Fictionhorizon estimates.
-There are now over 1,500 versions of Monopoly, including Avengers, Star Wars, Harry Potter, and Shrek variants of the game.
+Over 1,500 versions of Monopoly now exist, including Avengers, Star Wars, Harry Potter, and Shrek variants.

 Other popular Hasbro Games include Clue (Cluedo in the United Kingdom), Operation, Connect Four, Jenga, Twister, The Game of Life, and Risk.
 Hasbro also owns the makers of the Dungeons and Dragons and Magic the Gathering card games.
 Hasbro is developing digital versions of Dungeons and Dragons and Magic the Gathering.

-The value proposition at Hasbro, like Lego, is iconic toys and games that never go out of style.
+Like Lego, the value proposition at Hasbro is iconic toys and games that never go out of style.
 Hasbro can prosper during hard times.
 Hasbro’s Wizards of the Coast subsidiary (maker of Dungeons & Dragons) saw its revenues rise by 24% to $816 million in 2020 during the COVID-19 pandemic.
 Game sales rose because people were stuck inside with nothing to do but play games.